UP

 Born in 1980

-Lives and works in Paris and Saint-Etienne
+Lives and works in Lyon and Saint-Étienne

 Biographical notes translated with the support of the Centre national des arts plastiques - Cnap.